Q: How to clone a large HDD to a smaller SSD?

 The tool automatically adjusts the partitions to fit in the smaller SSD during the cloning process.
 It also offers an exclusive option (SSD Alignment) to improves SSD's performance and prolong its lifespan.
 As you shall see, when cloning, the option appears at the final configuration page.

-Under normal circumstances, AOMEI Backupper will help you clone a larger HDD to smaller SSD quickly.
+Under normal circumstances, AOMEI Backupper will help you clone a larger HDD to a smaller SSD quickly.
 You will know all the steps below, but before you do, make sure you have a smaller SSD connected to your computer.

 Getting your system prepared for Cloning